-Peninsula College has a general Prior Learning Assessment policy for students, but this policy applies only to general education courses or pre-requisites and does not normally apply to core curriculum courses.
+Peninsula College has a general Academic Credit for Prior Learning policy for students, but this policy applies only to general education courses or pre-requisites and does not normally apply to core curriculum courses.

 The Peninsula College Medical Office Assisting Program will evaluate each applicant request for advanced placement, experiential learning credit, or the acceptance of transfer credits from other institutions on a case-by-case basis to meet the requirements for our core curriculum (MED) courses, including practicum.